meta4creations/post-duplicator/readme.txt

 Go to **Settings > Post Duplicator** in your WordPress admin.
 You can also access it by clicking the "Settings" link on the Plugins page next to Post Duplicator.

-The settings page includes three tabs:
+The settings page includes four tabs:
+* **General**: Configure duplication mode and post-duplication actions
 * **Defaults**: Configure default duplication settings
+* **Post Types**: Configure which post types can be duplicated and which appear in the "Post Type" dropdown menu
 * **Permissions**: Control who can duplicate posts
 * **Advanced**: Settings for duplicating special post statuses